automatically generated captions

 00:19:06 but it's one that we seem to be inclined to as a species we know that we have to be very very if you see a cliff don't

-00:19:12 step on if you see a car goes to her front of it so we know that we have to take our perceptions quite seriously
+00:19:12 step off if you see a car don't step in front of it so we know that we have to take our perceptions quite seriously

 00:19:17 and it's just natural for us.
 Somehow as human beings to say that means that we're seeing the truth.